 Mathieu Lacroix is a Canadian-born composer, producer and sound programmer based in the medieval capital of Norway.
-In 2010, after years of playing drums for several bands, he moved to Norway and took one year to learn the language before starting a bachelor’s and, later, a master’s in Music Technology at NTNU.
-Early on, he decided to pursue his interests in the field of contemporary composition with an emphasis on mixed music.
-This meant studying composition with some of Norway’s leading composers such as Terje Bjørklund, Henning Sommerro and Ståle Kleiberg as well as studying electronics with the likes of Øyvind Brandtsegg, Trond Engum and Andreas Bergsland.
+In 2010 after years of playing drums in several bands, he moved to Norway, taking one year to learn the language before starting a bachelor’s and later master’s in Music Technology at NTNU.
+Early on he decided to pursue his interests in the field of contemporary composition, especially within mixed music.
+This meant studying composition with some of Norway’s leading composers such as Terje Bjørklund, Henning Sommerro and Ståle Kleiberg, as well as studying electronics with the like of Øyvind Brandtsegg, Trond Engum and Andreas Bergsland.
 This led to an understanding of both instrumental and acousmatic music idioms within the field of contemporary music.

 He currently holds the position of Ph.D Candidate at NTNU, working in the field of mixed music, and the influence between electronic and compositional processes in contemporary music.